NEONScience/NEON-Data-Skills/_posts/2014-11-05-R-Hierarchical-Data-Format-HDF5.md

 	out <- H5Fopen(f)
 	# open a group
 	g <- H5Gopen(out,'/Domain_03/Ord')
+	#extract the first attribute for that group (g,1)
 	a <- H5Aopen_by_idx(g,1)
+	#get the name of that attribute
 	H5Aget_name(a)

+	#get the value for the attribute (in this case it's the site name)
+	aval <- H5Aread(a)
+	aval

-** Be sure to close all files that you opened!
+** Be sure to close all elements that you opened!

 	H5Aclose(a)
 	H5Gclose(g)
 	H5Fclose(out)

-THe above method to extract metadata is tedious bceause it requires individual commands that query parts of our dataset.
+The above method to extract metadata is tedious because it requires individual commands that query parts of our dataset.
 An alternative is to create a  function that extracts all of the metadata from any group.
 Let's do that!

-##Create Metadata Extraction Function
+###Create Metadata Extraction Function

-# this code doesn't work as the h5read part fails... need to followup with ted.

-	#r metdata function
+	#Create metadata extraction function
+	#note: per Ted Hart, this code may be ingested into the rhdf5
+    #library in the future. as of 11/2014 it wasn't there yet.

 	h5metadata <- function(fileN, group, natt){
   	 out <- H5Fopen(fileN)